overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 * client_id
 * redirect_uri
 * scope - here you can define which details you would like to fetch from OW server.
-  * Currently you can get the user openID, profile image, email and `active subscriptions`.
+  * Currently you can get the user openID, profile image, email.
+Soon, you will be able to get also the `active subscriptions` for this user.
   * During the login process the user will have to accept each scope, through the consent form (more details below).

 ## 2. Login on Overwolf